swimlane/systemjs-route-bundler/README.md

 destMain | The destination folder of your main file routes | An array of the file names of the main routes of your project.
 Each of the routes will have its own bundle bundleThreshold | The ratio of routes including a module over which the module will be bundled in the main bundle.
 Value must been between 0 and 1.
-0.6 means that if 60% of the routes contain a single module, that module will be bundled in the main bundle systemConfig | Path to the systemjs config file sourceMaps | Build sourceMaps for the bundles minify | Minify the javascript mangle | Mangle javascript variables
+0.6 means that if 60% of the routes contain a single module, that module will be bundled in the main bundle jspmConfigPath | Path to the systemjs config file jspmBrowserPath | Path to the systemjs browser config file sourceMaps | Build sourceMaps for the bundles minify | Minify the javascript mangle | Mangle javascript variables